metapack-infrastructure/amazon-kinesis-agent/README.md

 # Amazon Kinesis Agent

+*This is a fork of the [awslabs/amazon-kinesis-agent](https://github.com/awslabs/amazon-kinesis-agent) repository.
+The source code has been kept as-is, but the build tool has been changed to Gradle*

 The **Amazon Kinesis Agent** is a stand-alone Java software application that offers an easier way to collect and ingest data into [Amazon Kinesis][kinesis] services, including [Amazon Kinesis Streams][kinesis-stream] and [Amazon Kinesis Firehose][kinesis-firehose].

 * [Amazon Kinesis details][kinesis]